enetwarch/library/README.md

 The books I chose for this project are my favorite manhwas, including the popular Solo Leveling.
 I used [ComicK](https://comick.io/) as the source for the book covers as they have multiple covers to choose from.
 I also recommend getting your image URLs here if you plan on using this website.

+> [!NOTE]
+> Unrelated to the project, but I read my mangas/manhwas/manhuas using the [Mihon](https://mihon.app/) app.
+It is a free and open source fork of Tachiyomi.

 ### Resources

 * [**ComicK**](https://comick.io/): Like mentioned earlier, this site is the source of the book cover URLs.